 Please help us give this great opportunity to each of our local fifth graders.
 Thank you!

 Here is a video of one of the more dramatic steps in the bronzing process:

 Student bronze images and video courtesy of Todd Pettelle, Northwest Artworks, Inc.

-gofundme Beauty of Bronze 2017’s Beauty of Bronze (BoB) program is not yet funded and we need your help!
+2020’s Beauty of Bronze (BOB) program is not yet funded and we need your help.
 We are so proud to be able to provide such a unique and special opportunity to Wenatchee’s fifth graders at no cost to them.
 As a 501C3 non-profit we receive no tax dollars and are not funded by the city.
 We fund all our programs through grants and donations.
 We are hoping that the community will step up to help support BoB.
 There are many expenses involved in bringing this opportunity to the local children such as bronze casting at the foundry; wax, Sculpy and other supplies for each student; space rental; the professional artist in residence; and administrative costs for the enormous amount of work required to bring this experience to life, to name a few.
-We have started a gofundme crowd funding campaign to raise the $45,000 needed to make this program a reality.
 The Beauty of Bronze started small with one class in one school and over the years has continued to grow to over 600 students.
 Click the link above to donate to our cause.
 Let’s see what the community can do to help keep this rare art tradition going for another year.
 Thank you!